Sunset over the Galapagos.

 Where LIFE thrives (Lucia Norris)

-Belonging to the country of Ecuador they are located 1103 KM from the mainland (a 2 hour flight by standard commercial airline), in the northern part of South America.
-The archipelago is made up of 13 main islands and numerous smaller islands, islets and rocks, of which only four are inhabited: Floreana, Isabela, San Cristobal and Santa Cruz.
-The Galapagos Islands are one of the most pristine island ecosystems in the world, with 97% of the land area designated as a protected National Park - as such access to areas of the National Park is only permitted with a Naturalist Guide.
+Belonging to the country of Ecuador the Galapagos islands are located at around 1000 Km from the mainland (a 1.5 hour flight by standard commercial airline), in South America, over the Equator.
+The Galapagos Islands are one of the most pristine island ecosystems in the world, with 97% of the land area designated as a protected Area and surrounded by 198.000 Km2 of Marine Protected Areas,- as such access to areas of the National Park is only permitted with a Naturalist Guide.
+The archipelago is made up of 19 large islands and numerous smaller islands, islets and rocks, of which only four are inhabited: Floreana, Isabela, San Cristobal, and Santa Cruz.

 Sunny Galapagos beach.

 One such organisation is the Galapagos Conservation Trust.
 It is the only UK-based NGO working with a vision to "conserve and protect the unique nature and beauty of the Galapagos Archipelago in perpetuity".
-The Trust supports, develops and promotes projects that achieve measurable conservation, sustainable livelihoods and environmental protection in the Galapagos, focusing on island restoration and marine conservation.
-Find out more on the GCT website.
+The Trust supports, develops and promotes projects that achieve measurable conservation, sustainable livelihoods and environmental protection in the Galapagos, focusing on island restoration and marine conservation through strategies to tackle plastic pollution, connect the kids, and youth with nature and promoting regenerative tourism.
+Find out more GCT website- - and helping out on conservation trips with USFQ and Diana Pazmino's “Chicas con Agallas”.

-Born in Quito, Ecuador to English and Ecuadorian parents, Lucia identifies as Quiteña - Galapagueña.
-She spent much of her youth in San Cristobal (the easternmost island in the Galapagos archipelago and the second most populated with around 6,000 people) while her father and mother set up the only insurance brokerage to serve all the islands.
+GCT's Policy and Programmes Manager, Lucia Norris, is part of the GCT team that continually works with authorities community partners, and collaborators, to improve life on the islands.
+Born in Quito, Ecuador to an English father and an and Ecuadorian mother, Lucia identifies as Quiteña - Galapagueña.
+She spent much of her childhood and youth in San Cristobal (the easternmost island in the Galapagos archipelago and the second most populated with around 7.400 people) while her father and mother set up the first insurance brokerage to serve all the local islands boat owners.

-She has been involved in sustainable development and conservation since 2009, working for Quito City Council, Fundación Futuro Latinoamericano, WWF, Fundación Jocotoco and as a consultant to improve the lives of grassroots recyclers in Quito.
+She has been involved in sustainable development and conservation since 2009, working for Quito City Council, Fundación Futuro Latinoamericano, WWF, Fundación Jocotoco in Galapagos and as a consultant to improve the lives of grassroots recyclers in Quito.
+She also did the MPhil in Conservation Leadership at the University of Cambridge.

 Links: